Introduction to DOS

 - Edlin and may more

-To refer to more commands under ms-dos I am sharing a link which you can view it later, Computerhope
+To refer to more commands under ms-dos, I am sharing a link that you can view it later, Computerhope.

 Features of DOS